 In this codelab, we will explore Compute Engine working through an example Guestbook application.

 You'll create Compute Engine instances, deploy nginx, and finally put a network load balancer in the front.
 You can create a Compute Engine instance from either the graphical console or from the command line.
 This lab will walk you through using the command-line.

 Google Compute Engine offers virtual machines running in Google's data centers connected to its worldwide fiber network.
 The tooling and workflow offered enables scaling from single instances to global, load-balanced cloud computing.

 These VMs boot quickly, come with persistent disk storage, and deliver consistent performance.
 The machines are available in many configurations including predefined sizes and can also be created with Custom Machine Types optimized for your specific needs.

-Finally, GCE virtual machines are also the technology used by several other GCP products (Kubernetes Engine, Cloud Dataproc, Cloud Dataflow, etc...).
+Finally, Compute Engine virtual machines are also the technology used by several other Google Cloud products (Kubernetes Engine, Cloud Dataproc, Cloud Dataflow, etc...).

 Self-paced environment setup

-- Sign in to Cloud Console and create a new project or reuse an existing one.
-(If you don't already have a Gmail or G Suite account, you must create one.)
+- Sign-in to the Google Cloud Console and create a new project or reuse an existing one.
+If you don't already have a Gmail or Google Workspace account, you must create one.

 Google Cloud Shell